codedance/silken/README.md

 ##Message Bundles and Translation

 ###Message Files
-One of Google Closure Templates most powerful features is it’s first-class support for [message translations](http://code.google.com/closure/templates/docs/translation.html).
+One of Google Closure Templates most powerful features is it's first-class support for [message translations](http://code.google.com/closure/templates/docs/translation.html).
 Silken offers a set of conventions to help with message file management.